awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-launch-templates-aws-cli.md

 ```

 **Note**
-If instance tags are specified both in the launch template and in the Auto Scaling group configuration, all the tags are merged\.
-If there is a collision on the tag's key, then the value in the Auto Scaling group configuration takes precedence\.
+If you specify instance tags in your launch template and then you choose to propagate your Auto Scaling group's tags to its instances, all the tags are merged\.
+If the same tag key is specified for a tag in your launch template and a tag in your Auto Scaling group, then the tag value from the group takes precedence\.

 ## Specifying an IAM role to pass to instances<a name="example-iam-profile"></a>